Explore all three states of the southern Caucasus, starting in Azerbaijan, Georgia, and ending in Armenia.

 Overnight flight from London to Mumbai with British Airways.
 (N)

-Arrive and transfer to the Hyatt Regency, near the airport, for an overnight stay.
+Arrive and transfer to The LaLiT Mumbai (or similar) for an overnight stay.
 (N)

 Morning at leisure.
 Later this afternoon, board the Deccan Odyssey train for a 7-night journey through Deccan.
 Overnight train journey to Nashik.
 (B, D)